Victoria HarbourCats

 The Victoria HarbourCats are a summer-collegiate baseball team located in Victoria, British Columbia.
 The HarbourCats play in the West Coast League (WCL), a collegiate summer baseball league.
 The team's home games are played at Victoria's Royal Athletic Park.

 The HarbourCats were founded in 2012 as an expansion team.
 On October 12, 2012, the team announced it would be called the HarbourCats after a public naming contest was held that received more than 600 submissions.
+During their time in the WCL, the HarbourCats have won three division championships.

 History

 2013

 The Victoria HarbourCats entered the league with play in the 2013 season and went 22–32, missing the playoffs.
 A total of 38,793 fans attended home games.

 2014

 The Victoria HarbourCats went 25–29 in their 2nd season of play in the WCL.
 Victoria set the record for the most at-bats by a whole team having 1937 at bats in just one season.
 Victoria drew 45,571 fans through the gates in 30 home games, averaging about 1,576 fans a night.
 This put Victoria first in WCL attendance in the 2014 season.